Our Distinguished Panel of Advisor/Consultants

 CORDWOOD

-Rob Roy is Director of the Earthwood Building School, which has specialized in cordwood masonry instruction since 1980.
-Rob and his wife, Jaki, have built four innovative cordwood homes for themselves since 1975, including the Earthwood home where they have lived for over two decades.
+Rob Roy is Director of the Earthwood Building School, which has specialized in cordwood masonry and earth-sheltered housing instruction since 1980.
+Rob and his wife, Jaki, have built four innovative cordwood homes for themselves since 1975, including the Earthwood home where they have lived since 1982.
 Earthwood is a 2400 SF two-story round, load-bearing cordwood home, earth-bermed and earth-roofed.
-Details of construction are in Rob's Complete Book of Cordwood Masonry Housebuilding: The Earthwood Method (Sterling, 1992), one of ten books he is written in the alternative building field.
-Rob and Jaki have taught cordwood masonry all over North America, as well as in Chile and New Zealand, and have helped dozens of owner-builders with their cordwood projects, including homes, saunas and outbuildings.
-Earthwood has produced two major videos on cordwood construction, which, with his books, can be accessed through the Earthwood website, or on the Cordwood page here.
-Rob is considered to be one of the leaders in the field of cordwood construction and earth sheltering.
-He does individual consultations at a flat rate of $50/hour, but answers questions here without charge.
+Details of construction are in Rob's Earth-Sheltered Houses (New Society, 2006) and Cordwood Building: A Comprehensive Guide to the State of the Art (New Society, 2016) two of sixteen books he is written in the alternative building field.
+Rob and Jaki have taught cordwood masonry at Earthwood Building School in West Chazy, NY, all over North America, as well as in Chile, New Zealand, Australia and Hawaii.
+They have helped scores of owner-builders with their cordwood and earth-sheltered projects, including homes, saunas and outbuildings.
+Earthwood has produced a 3.25-hour DVD on cordwood construction, which, with his books, can be accessed through the Earthwood website, or on the Cordwood or Earth-Sheltered Housing pages here.
+Rob is considered to be one of the leaders in the fields of cordwood construction and earth sheltering.
+He does individual consultations at a flat rate of $75/hour, but answers questions here without charge.
+See also Earthwood Facebook.

 BAMBOO